Effect of Thermocouple Size on the Measurement of Exhaust Gas Temperature in Internal Combustion Engines 2018-01-1765

-Accurate measurement of exhaust gas temperature from internal combustion engines is essential for a large number of purposes including after-treatment systems, combustion modelling, and component durability.
-Discrepancy in such measurements could lead to inefficient hardware use or compromising the durability of engine components.
-Typically these measurements are made with thermocouples, which vary in size from 0.05 mm (for fast response applications) to a few millimetres.
-In this study, experimental testing supported by numerical simulations has been carried out in order to assess the performance of different size temperature sensors.
-Thus, the exhaust of a single cylinder diesel engine has been instrumented both with a fast-response probe (comprised of 0.002”, 0.005” and 0.01” thermocouples) and a 3 mm sheathed thermocouple and assessed under two speed/load conditions.
-The experimental results show that the measured time-average exhaust temperature is dependent on sensor size, with the smaller thermocouples indicating a lower apparent temperature for both speed/load conditions.
-Subject to operating conditions, measurement discrepancies of up to ~50 °C have been observed between the different thermocouples used.
-Thermocouple modelling supports the experimental trends and shows that conduction losses increase inversely proportional to junction size-an effect attributed to a reducing thermal inertia in conjunction with the unsteady exhaust gas behaviour.
+Accurate measurement of exhaust gas temperature in internal combustion engines is essential for a wide variety of monitoring and design purposes.
+Typically these measurements are made with thermocouples, which may vary in size from 0.05 mm (for fast response applications) to a few millimetres.
+In this work, the exhaust of a single cylinder diesel engine has been instrumented both with a fast-response probe (comprising of a 50.8 μm, 127 μm and a 254 μm thermocouple) and a standard 3 mm sheathed thermocouple in order to assess the performance of these sensors at two speed/load conditions.
+The experimental results show that the measured time-average exhaust temperature is dependent on the sensor size, with the smaller thermocouples indicating a lower average temperature for both speed/load conditions.
+Subject to operating conditions, measurement discrepancies of up to ~80 K have been observed between the different thermocouples used.
+Thermocouple modelling supports the experimental trends and shows that the effect of conduction is inversely proportional to the thermocouple junction size-an effect attributed to changes in the thermal inertia of the device.
 This conduction error is not typically considered in the literature for exhaust gas temperature measurement.
-Modelling results also show that radiative heat transfer is insignificant compared to the effect of conduction on the measurements.
-Finally, a new dynamic response thermocouple compensation method is presented, incorporating a correction for conduction error.
-Existing compensation techniques do not account for conduction errors thus this approach attempts to improve the estimation of true gas temperature.
-This new method improves the temperature prediction by ~30°C for parts of the engine cycle.
+Modelling results also show that radiative heat transfer is small compared to the effect of conduction on the measurements.
+Finally, a new dynamic response thermocouple compensation method is presented, in order to correct for the dynamic error induced by the thermocouples.
+This technique recovers the “true” gas temperature with a maximum error of ~1.5-2% in peak temperature depending on speed/load conditions.